Divisors on coherent schemes and homogeneous spaces: Introduction

+\bpp[(N)-type schemes] A flat, locally finitely presented scheme morphism $X\ra S$ is \emph{of (N)-type}, if each generic fibre $X_{\eta}$ is geometrically normal and any $X_s$ is geometrically reduced whenever $\sO_{S,s}$ is a valuation ring.
+Such morphisms emerge for many moduli and local problems, as demonstrated below: \benumr \item Consider the universal curve $\pi\colon \overline{\mathcal{C}}_g \to \overline{\mathcal{M}}_g$ over the Deligne--Mumford moduli stack of stable curves of genus $g \ge 2$.
+The morphism $\pi$ is proper, flat, and representable by schemes.
+Because the generic family is smooth and the special fibres are stable curves possessing at worst ordinary nodes (which are geometrically reduced), every pulled-back scheme family is globally of (N)-type. \item Schubert schemes $X_w \subset G/B$ over $\mathbb{Z}$ are of (N)-type.
+As closures of Bruhat cells, they possess severe singularities along boundary strata, yet their geometric fibres remain normal and integral. \item Semistable degenerations are of (N)-type, as special fibres are reduced normal crossing divisors. \eenum \epp

-One of the extension behaviors mentioned above is that, for a nice morphism between (N)-type schemes over a Pr\"ufer domain, every generically trivial divisor on the source is a pullback (Corollaries \ref{div-gen-zero} and \ref{gen-trivial}).
-A consequence is that, for every scheme $X$ of (N)-type with integral fibers over a valuation ring $V$,
+Over a coherent normal base, we prove that for suitable morphisms between (N)-type schemes, any generically trivial invertible sheaf on the source descends to the base (Corollaries \ref{N-pullback} and \ref{ext-for-N}).
+Consequently, as Example~\ref{eg-val} shows, for an (N)-type scheme $X$ with integral fibres over a valuation ring $V$,

-As a broader concept than smooth morphisms, the (N)-type morphisms have normal sources (\Cref{normality}) and are closed under taking fiber products.
-On the basis of these merits, we explore the theorems of cube and of square for (N)-type schemes equipped with group actions over Pr\"ufer bases.
-In this process, to juggle group actions on invertible sheaves and the Picard group structure, we invoke the Picard-compatibility of an invertible sheaf (or, an ``invertible sheaf of (C)-type'' termed by Raynaud).
+Being normal (\Cref{normality}) and closed under fibre products, schemes of (N)-type supply the nice category required to establish the theorems of the cube and the square in the absence of smooth hypotheses.
+When a group scheme acts on $X$, the interaction between the group actions and the Picard group is governed by the following notion (termed ``being of (C)-type'' by Raynaud).